MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	After configuring this field, Laura’s **Username** should appear as: **Laura@xxxxxZZZZZZ.onmicrosoft.com**

 	- Password settings: Clear (uncheck) the **Automatic create a password** option
-	- Password: Enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account)
+	- Password: Enter the **User Password** provided by your lab hosting provider
 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box

 5. Select **Next**.